 The nature of commercial and industrial property industry says that each industrial property must satisfy a number of attributes for each occupant relative to the way it transacts it’s business both today and into the future.
 This is where you are the ‘detective’ to source out the real issues behind the property need and then seek to solve the ‘property mystery’ with available or identifiable stock.

 If you can find a satisfactory parcel of land, then you can work with a developer to see if a suitable building can be constructed on the property to satisfy the needs of the industrial business and occupant.
 The building can be later sold on as a functional investment with a secure lease.
 You can also assist with the lease structure and implementation.

 The Identified Industrial Property Development Need

 It is however far more common for the developer to build something that is an established need with identified parties.
 This is where you can be a catalyst for creating new deals and then add value to the task.

-Commercial real estate agents or broker, therefore,e choose to work with developers to find sites that are suitable for new development and established parties, be selective as to who you work with and how you get paid for your time and your transactions.
-This development process has the advantage of allowing the buildings to be constructed and specified to the terms of the end user occupants as well as the investor owner.
+If you choose to work with developers to find sites that are suitable for new development and established parties, be selective as to who you work with and how you get paid for your time and your transactions.
+This development process has the advantage of allowing the buildings to be constructed and specified to the terms of the end-user occupants as well as the investor owner.

 The Industrial Business Occupant and Their Needs

-Every tenant or purchaser for an industrial property is unique and special.
-It is a matter of locating the appropriate site that satisfies the needs of the industrial construction for the end user.
+Every tenant or purchaser for industrial property is unique and special.
+It is a matter of locating the appropriate site that satisfies the needs of the industrial construction for the end-user.